saliWd/distance/ProjectNotes.md

 ## TODO

 1. app stuff
    1. use the most current version of all the plugins.
-6 NOK remaining: rxrelay/rxjava/logging/converter-gson/retrofit(minApi24)/adapter-rxjava(minApi24)
+5 NOK remaining: rxjava/logging/converter-gson/retrofit(minApi24)/adapter-rxjava(minApi24)
    1. remove any warnings on the beacon scanner app
-   1. install my own app (app review is pending...)
+   1. install my own app (app review is pending...).
+Go for the engineering version.
    1. implement some functionality
 1. adapt / understand eddystone example more -> adapt to taiyo yuden, have board definition there
    1. timers_init(): sets up RTC and IRQ priorities.
 Doesn't seem like much application specific